Data protection statement: Library 2022/2023 - for external readers and visitors using the University of Portsmouth Library

 The University of Portsmouth Library may contact you to keep you informed of events relevant to your use of the Library or to invite you to renew your membership, using the email address you have provided.

 It is your responsibility to inform us as soon as possible if data we hold about you is incorrect or requires updating.

 - You will be asked to check that the details we hold for you are correct, when you renew your External Reader membership.
 As it is not possible for External Readers to update their own details, staff in the University Library will be able to do it for you.

 - You will be asked to provide up-to-date information about yourself each time you apply for a Day Pass to the Library.

 Our legal basis for processing your data

 The University’s legal basis for processing your personal data is that the processing is necessary for the performance of a task carried out in the public interest.

 Admission to the Library for the purpose of study or research is at the discretion of the University Librarian for users who are not members of staff or registered students of the University.
 This data is collected to enable us to grant you entry to the Library to use our services in the absence of a Staff or Student contract, and to ensure that we can identify clients of our service, if required by resources suppliers or for security reasons (personal or IT-related).

 Who will have access to your data?

-Only those members of staff within the University of Portsmouth Library who need to have access to the data you provide when you register, those members of staff who update information via the Library Management System, the University Card System or the Walk-in Access system in order to administer your access to the Library’s services, and those members of staff processing your service requests, will have that access.
+Only those members of staff within the University of Portsmouth Library who need to have access to the data you provide when you register, those members of staff who update information via the Library Management System or the University Card System in order to administer your access to the Library’s services, and those members of staff processing your service requests, will have that access.